mochi-hpc/mochi-margo/README.md

 # Margo

-Margo is a utility library built atop Mercury that simplifies RPC service development by providing bindings that can issue concurrent operations while hiding the complexity of callback functions and progress loops.
+Margo is a utility library built atop Mercury that simplifies RPC service development by providing bindings that can service concurrent operations while hiding the complexity of callback functions and progress loops.

 Margo does this by leveraging the Argobots user-level threading system to